 SERVER localhost 0A1B3C4D5E 8000

-The service must be restarted in order for this change to take effect, and will then run on port 8000.
+The service must be restarted for this change to take effect, and will then run on port 8000.
 Make sure you select a port number that is not already in use.

 Configuring the vendor daemon port number